2024 European heatwaves

-2024 European heatwaves began with a spring heatwave, then progressed from June.
+The 2024 European heatwaves began with a spring heatwave, then progressed from June.
 They broke several regional temperature records across multiple nations in Southern and Southeast Europe.
 A report released by Nature Medicine in 2025 found that Europe had over 62,700 heat-related deaths.

 Background

 Copernicus Climate Change Service (C3S) reported January 2024 as the hottest month with a 1.66 °C above the pre-industrial average making it 0.12 °C warmer than January 2020.
 For the first time, the global temperature was above 1.5 °C for 12 months, breaching the 1.5 °C limit set by the Paris Agreement in 2015.
 Risks of record-breaking temperatures in 2024 were also noted by the Met Office in the UK.
 The unusual warmth during the winter continued in February with Europe reporting a 2 °C above average for February 2024.
 A warm spell occurred in late February in which daily maxima reached up to 20 °C in southeastern parts of Europe which was 12 °C above the 1991-2020 average.
 March 2024 also broke a record with 1.68 C above the pre-industrial average.

 The European Union's Copernicus and the World Meteorological Organization reported in April 2024 that Europe was Earth's most rapidly warming continent, with temperatures rising at a rate twice as high as the global average rate, and that Europe's 5-year average temperatures were 2.3 °C higher relative to pre-industrial temperatures compared to 1.3 °C for the rest of the world.
 Both organizations predicted that Europe's "intensifying climate extremes" would contribute to significantly increased "record temperatures, wildfires, heat waves, glacier ice loss, and lack of snowfall".